-Any student who has been in close physical contact with an individual who has tested positive for COVID-19 will be quarantined.
+Any unvaccinated student who has been in close physical contact with an individual who has tested positive for COVID-19 will be quarantined.
+Vaccinated students who have come in close contact do not need to quarantine unless they are exhibiting COVID-19 symptoms.
 Students will be notified that they are a close contact by the College’s COVID-19 Response Team.

 Health Services will reach out to students to offer support and to answer any medical questions students might have.
 It is imperative that students in quarantine continue to complete their daily symptom screening in CoVerified.

-The expected duration of quarantine is 14 days from a person’s last exposure to a test-positive person.
+Students will be asked to quarantine in accordance with CDC guidance.
 While in quarantine, students can neither have visitors in their room nor leave their room except:

 - In case of an emergency.

 Any time a quarantined student leaves the room for permitted actions, they must wear a face covering, routinely wash their hands, and practice social distancing.
 Students will be given an Occupancy Agreement that extensively lists the policies and protocols regarding their stay in quarantine.
 Failure to comply with any of these terms is a violation of Colby policy.

 Students will have access to support while in quarantine.
 The COVID-19 Response Team can provide assistance with facilitating communications with faculty or administrative staff, personal needs, and deliveries of materials needed for academic work, as well as to answer general questions about the quarantine process.
 To reach them, email firstname.lastname@example.org.
 Medical/health questions should be directed to the Health Services at email@example.com or 207- 859-4460.